 Are you planning a big move?
-While you may have thought through everything about your former house and future home, many people forget to think about how the move will affect other aspects of their life.
+While you may have thought through everything, from making the room in your schedule to booking truckload shipping to move your belongings, many people forget to think about how the move will affect other aspects of their life.
 One major thing that may be affected is your car insurance.

 Do you know how car insurance can change during a big move?
 Have you budgeted to ensure this change won’t break the bank or make the move more stressful?
 Today, review what you should check on your insurance before you move.